 2. Procedural Steps

-|1.||In order to avoid the issue from arising in the first place, customers should be made aware of the Hull City Council Code of Conduct for Staff and the Procedure for the Declaration of Hospitality and Gifts.
+|In order to avoid the issue from arising in the first place, adults and carers should be made aware of the Hull City Council Code of Conduct for Staff and the Procedure for the Declaration of Hospitality and Gifts.

-|If adults or carers wish to give gifts to the establishment, these should be discussed with the Service Manager (Assistant Head of Service) who will make the decision about whether they can be accepted.
-Examples of this are where someone has bought a new television and wishes to donate their old one to the establishment or where someone has died and the family wish to gift some of their possessions.
+|If adults or carers wish to give gifts to the City Council, these should be discussed with the Service Manager (Assistant Head of Service) who will make the decision about whether they can be accepted.
+Examples of this are where someone has bought a new television and wishes to donate their old one to the City Council or where someone has died and the family wish to gift some of their possessions.

-|3.||If a customer or carer makes a seasonal gift to the team, for example brings in a box of sweets or biscuits at Christmas, the manager must satisfy him or herself that there has been no coercion but can use his or her discretion to accept them on behalf of the team.
-Caution must be exercised however, because if there is a general expectation that customers or carers will make a seasonal gift, they may feel compelled to do so.
+|If the adult or carer makes a seasonal gift to the team, for example brings in a box of sweets or biscuits at Christmas, the manager must be satisfied that there has been no coercion and can use their discretion to accept them on behalf of the team.
+Caution must be exercised however, because if there is a general expectation that people and carers will make a seasonal gift, they may feel compelled to do so.

 |If individual staff members are offered any gift, favour, hospitality (other than a cup of tea on a home visit or similar) they must tactfully refuse the gift, citing this procedure and inform the line manager.

-|If a person requests support to buy a gift for someone other than a staff member (such as their family or another customer) this can be given provided the staff member is certain that the customer is exercising freedom of choice and that no coercion or compulsion is involved.
+|If a person requests support to buy a gift for someone other than a staff member (such as their family or another adult using the service) this can be given provided the staff member is certain that the adult is exercising freedom of choice and that no coercion or compulsion is involved.